McFadden & Whitehead: Rise to stardom

-McFadden and Whitehead formed together as a group officially under the name "McFadden & Whitehead" in 1977.
-The pinnacle of their success came in 1979 with dancefloor anthem "Ain't No Stoppin' Us Now", from their eponymously named album, which went to #1 on the R&B charts, #13 on the pop charts, sold eight million records worldwide and was nominated for a Grammy Award.
+McFadden and Whitehead formed together as a group officially under the name 'McFadden & Whitehead' in 1977.
+The pinnacle of their success came in 1979 with dancefloor anthem "Ain't No Stoppin' Us Now", from their eponymously named album, which went to number 1 on the R&B chart, number 13 on the pop chart, sold eight million records worldwide and was nominated for a Grammy Award.
 (Two more versions of the song were released back-to-back in 1981 - The Philadelphia Phillies version and The Philadelphia Eagles version, on the label's T.S.O.P. subsidiary).
 After leaving PIR, they re-recorded "Ain't No Stoppin' Us Now" as "Ain't No Stoppin' (Ain't No Way)" for the Sutra label in New York (1984) and worked on some individual projects.
 The duo was featured on The Oprah Winfrey Show, where they sang their most famous song on an episode in which Oprah featured the top hits of the 1970s.

 Hits co-written/produced by McFadden & Whitehead include: